 Note

-Table of Contents
+Contents

 <# .DESCRIPTION This script disables "User must Change password at next logon" flag for a specified local user account Author: Jatin Makhija Website: cloudinfra.net Version: 1.0.0 #> # Bind to the local user account $usr = [ADSI]"WinNT://$env:ComputerName/cloudinfra101,user" # Set the 'PasswordExpired' property to 0 disable "User must Change password at next logon" $usr.PasswordExpired = 0 # Save the changes $usr.SetInfo() # Optionally, display a message indicating the change was made Write-Host "The password expiration status for user 'cloudinfra101' has been updated."

-- Go to Device > Scripts and remediations > Platform scripts.
+- Sign in to the Intune admin center > Device > Scripts and remediations > Platform scripts.

-- Click on + Add and then Select Windows 10 and later
+- Click on + Add and then Select Windows 10 and later.

 - Run this script using the logged on credentials – Change it to No